-How forgiving life is where one can take whole things and grind them up to produce something totally different.
+How symbolic it is where one can take whole things and grind them up to produce something totally different.
 Kind of like our hearts that can get broken over and over and over yet it still hopes, it still laughs, it still loves.
 It sounds so cliche but the human quality of resilience truly is miraculous.
 It has been an emotionally difficult week for me, letting in new realities of loved ones, sinking ever deeper in the knowledge that we all have our limits.
-But why do mine always feel less than others?
+But why do mine often feel less than others?
 Why do my limits feel limitless and others so rigid and fixed when an injury happens once or twice?
 I don’t know.
 I can’t seem to put words to it yet.
-Abby would know exactly what I am talking about.
-I understood her “garam masala” and she understood mine, like no one else ever has.
+Abby would understand.

 Ingredients: 1 tablespoon coriander seeds, 1 teaspoon cumin seeds, 1 teaspoon whole cloves, 1/2 teaspoon black peppercorns, 1/2 teaspoon of cardamom seeds (from black pods), 3 cinnamon sticks broken into smaller pieces, 3 bay leaves dried or fresh.